 October 1 to 7, 2017

-Following their inspiring 2015 and 2016 retreats, SDG members Tricia mary Lee (Australia) and Maria Sangiorgi (Italy) will be organizing one more Sacred Dance Journey to Bali in 2017, which will explore the theme “Sacred Woman, Sacred Dance.”
+Following their inspiring 2015 and 2016 retreats, SDG members Tricia mary Lee (Australia) and Maria Sangiorgi (Italy) organized one final Sacred Dance Journey to Bali in 2017, which explored the theme “Sacred Woman, Sacred Dance.”
 During this adventure we weaved our daily dance into rituals for our personal spiritual practice.
 As sacred women created our own inspirational movements to express our communion with all that is sacred in our world.
 Again the retreat was enriched by experiences of traditional Balinese culture during the week on Mount Batukaru.

 Bali: Dancing the Sacred Lotus Heart